vuejs/v2.vuejs.org/src/v2/guide/list.md

 ```

 Because v-for has higher priority than v-if, Vue.js will loop item in the list first.
-If item is true, it will output `true`, else it will loop list2 and output the items of it.
+If item is true, it will output `item` value, else it will loop list2 and output the items of it.

 So the result of the above example code will be: